‘The History of the Collegiate Girls School Leicester 1867-

 ‘Red Roofs’, Back Lane, Preston

 In 1967, Nina and Robert moved to ‘Red Roofs’, a bungalow at Back Lane, Preston (shown above).
-Nina was appointed as Head of History at Collenswood School, Stevenage while Robert, a lecturer in Engineering, worked at Letchworth and Hatfield Polytechnic.
-It was while she was working at Stevenage that Nina studied for her MA degree.
+Nina was appointed as Head of History at Collenswood School, Stevenage while Robert, a lecturer in Engineering,

+for her MA degree.
 At some stage she also took an English Local History Course.
 Then, Nina retired from teaching in 1979.
 Nina passed away in January 1996, aged 76.
 Robert died in October of the following year.

 Between 1971 and 1990, her consuming fascination with local history inspired several